Working Practices#

 Less experienced developers may benefit from a ‘buddy’

-For larger changes, consider splitting the work over multiple tickets:
+For larger changes, split the work over multiple Issues and Pull Requests:

-An overarching ticket that sets out the overall picture and tracks the progress of the work is recommended and all sub-tickets should link back to it
+An overarching issue that sets out the overall picture and tracks the progress of the work is encouraged.
+All sub-issues and pull requests should link back to it.

 Consider the timing of your work: